-ORAU defines diversity, equity and inclusion as:
+ORAU defines diversity, equity, inclusion, and accessibility as:

 MSI Research Council